rwxrob/zet/20210902205543/README.md

 place to avoid.
 So long shitty channels.
 Have fun doing whatever the fuck it is that you do.
 You won't be missed, not by me anyway.
 I'm sure there are many who will continue to watch whatever it is you do.
-Most *real* engineers have never even fucking logged into Twitch in their lives.
+Most *real* engineers have never even logged into Twitch in their lives.

 The intelligence quotient of Science and Technology just went through